getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 ## Removed canvas recording support by default

-Since we currently do [not support replaying captured canvas elements](https://github.com/getsentry/sentry-javascript/issues/6519), and because the canvas capturing code makes up a considerable amount of the rrweb codebase, we decided to remove this code by default from our rrweb fork, and instead allow to opt-in to use this by passing a canvas manager into the rrweb `record()` function.
+Since we currently do [not support replaying captured canvas elements](https://github.com/getsentry/sentry-javascript/issues/6519), and because the canvas capturing code makes up a considerable amount of the rrweb codebase, we decided to remove this code by default from our rrweb fork, and instead allow you to opt-in to use this by passing a canvas manager into the rrweb `record()` function.

 We implemented this in [getsentry/rrweb#122](https://github.com/getsentry/rrweb/pull/122), where we started to export a new `getCanvasManager` function, as well as accepting such a function in the `record()` method.
 With this, we can successfully tree-shake the unused canvas manager out, leading to smaller bundle size by default, unless users manually import & pass the `getCanvasManager` function.

-Once we fully support capturing & replaying canvas elements in Session Replay, we will add a configuration option to `new Replay()` to opt-in to canvas recording.
+Once we fully support capturing & replaying canvas elements in Session Replay [(coming soon)](https://github.com/getsentry/sentry-javascript/issues/6519), we will add a configuration option to `new Replay()` to opt-in to canvas recording.

 ## Remove unused code from rrweb